 Finding a sunscreen that was easy to use and didn’t cause skin sensitivity issues was challenging.
 Whenever Rachel visited New Zealand and Australia, she’d bring back her favorite roll-on sunscreens.
 These became the go-to sunscreen for all her family and friends, since they were quick, easy to use, and fun.
 She shared her idea with her dermatologist friend Ashley, and they decided to combine their talents and create Project Sunscreen.

 co-founder & board-certified dermatologist

-Specializing in general, cosmetic, and pediatric dermatology at her own private practice in Manhattan Beach, Dr. Ashley Magovern sees a variety of skin conditions that could have been prevented if her patients had used sunscreen and managed their time in the sun when they were younger.
+Specializing in general, cosmetic, and pediatric dermatology at her own private practice, Manhattan Dermatology in Manhattan Beach, Dr. Magovern sees a variety of skin conditions that could have been prevented if her patients had used sunscreen and managed time in the sun when they were younger.
 She knows the importance of sunscreen on children.
 Just two blistering sunburns as a child dramatically increase your risk of melanoma, the deadly kind of skin cancer.

-As the mother of two young girls, Ashley wanted to make sure that whatever they use is good for them—and actually works.
-She and Rachel decided to create a mineral-based sunscreen which provides the broadest range of UV protection and is safe on skin of all ages.
+As the mother of two young girls, Dr. Magovern wanted to make sure that whatever they use is good for them—and actually works.
+She and Rachel decided to create a mineral-based sunscreen which provides the broadest range of UV protection and is safe on skin of all types.
 Mineral (or physical) sunscreens are less irritating to skin and don’t contain chemicals that many parents are trying to avoid.
-They even added some antioxidants and anti-inflammatories to the formulation to help fight free radicals and to soothe, calm, and protect skin of all ages.
+They made sure to include ingredients that soothe, calm, and protect skin of all ages, tones, and types.